Hernan-Ibarra/elasticsearch-presentation/slides.md

 # Who uses it and why?

-- Uber uses it for it searching and storing geospatial data.
+- Uber uses it for it searching and storing geospatial data (2017).
-- Netflix uses ElasticSearch for its recommendation system.
+- Netflix uses ElasticSearch for its recommendation system (2021).

+---

+# Thanks for Listening

+Any Questions?